 - Cassandra Kirk ’89, Fulton County chief magistrate judge in Atlanta, partners up to help develop a diversionary program that helps youth explore their entrepreneurial prowess without jail time or probation.

-- Claudia Rankine ’86 reflects on the reality of repetition in the systems of institutionalized racism
+- Claudia Rankine ’86 reflects on the reality of repetition in the systems of institutionalized racism and discussed her forthcoming book, Just Us: An American Conversation, on The Quarantine Tapes podcast

 - Steven Rogers ’79, retired professor from Harvard Business School, shares advice on helping Black businesses.